juan-mulero/cisreg/README.md

 The current version of BioGateway integrates domains associated with gene regulation (CRM and TADs).
 It also extends the gene graph to include aspects of genome location and provides relations to the [Biolink model](https://biolink.github.io/biolink-model/), focused on the standardization of knowledge graphs.

-The following steps were taken to generate the new hBGW domains:
+The following steps were taken to generate the new BGW domains:
 1. Compilation of the [databases used as sources](./images/databases.PNG).
 2. Preprocessing of files [(Rcodes folder)](./Rcodes).
 3. Generation of RDF files [(cisreg folder)](./cisreg).
 This code requires functions of the project: https://github.com/vlmir/bgw3.
 An RDF file fragment corresponding to [enhancers](./RDF_file_examples/CRM.nt) and [TADs](./RDF_file_examples/TAD.nt) is included in the repository as an illustrative example of output.